 The combined reliability of the chain?
 74%.
 One in four patients gets misdiagnosed.

-Why Static Benchmarks Miss This
+Why Benchmarks Miss This

 They don't measure whether you get it right on 100 similar instances.
 That's consistency, and it's what production systems actually care about.
 They don't measure whether you can handle paraphrased inputs.
 That's robustness, and users will find every edge case you miss.
 They don't measure whether you know the limits of your knowledge.
 That's calibration, and it's the difference between "I don't know" and a confident hallucination.